 15. Obese individuals miss more work.

-People who are overweight or obese miss about 56 percent more work days than people of normal weight.
+People who are overweight or obese miss about more work days than people of normal weight.
 While normal-weight employees miss an average of three days per year, overweight and obese individuals miss approximately two additional days.

 The good news is obesity is largely preventable.
 A healthy diet and regular exercise can go a long way to help you reach and maintain a healthy weight.
 Otherwise, the realities of carrying around excess weight can start to creep up on you and take their toll.